 The Sensualist is the story of a man enslaved by his libido and spiralling towards self-destruction.

-Gripping, erotic, even brutal, the book explores the demons that its protagonist must grapple with before he is able to come to term with himself.
+Gripping, erotic, and even brutal, the book explores the demons that its protagonist must grapple with before he is able to come to terms with himself.

 A compelling read, The Sensualist is a must-have for all Ruskin Bond fans.

 The India I Love is a collection of nineteen heartfelt poems and essays.

 Ruskin Bond has filled the chapters with some nuggets of wisdom that he has processed over the years by observing people and his surroundings keenly.

 28. Tigers for Dinner: Tall Tales by Jim Corbett’s Khansama

 Tigers for Dinner is the collection of stories narrated by Mehmoud, the khansama, or cook, for the great shikari Jim Corbett to a young Ruskin Bond.

 As deft with his stories as he is with koftas, lamb chops, pies and milkshakes, Mehmoud has a tall tale for every occasion – from wrestling with a cobra in his bed, being carried away into the river by a muggermuch, to when a tiger came looking for the cook.

 29. The Hidden Pool